Retired Not Out, Paul Chappell's Journal

 Outside of the Vernon Arms

 The Vernon Arms is one of my favourite pubs in Liverpool, it’s just down the road from the Ship and Mitre.
-Two excellent pubs, a few minutes walk between the two.
+Two excellent pubs, a few minutes’ walk between them.

-I hadn’t intended to visit this pub today I was due to meet the sister and John in the Ship and Mitre around four.
-I was going to get the bus to Liverpool One, then have a quick look at the Albert Dock, maybe taking a few photos.
-Then back to the Ship and Mitre.
+I hadn’t intended to visit this pub today; I was due to meet the sister and John in the Ship and Mitre around four.
+I was going to get the bus to Liverpool One, have a quick look at the Albert Dock, maybe take a few photos.
+Then to the Ship and Mitre.
 Unfortunately, the Liverpool One bus station was closed, I had to get off the bus at the Adelphi.
-My foot was hurting a bit, so I came here for a few pints before meeting the sister and John.
+My foot was hurting a bit, so I came here for a few pints, rather than walking to the Royal Albert Dock.

 I come here often (my seventieth birthday bash started here), the beer is always excellent, and the price is not too bad.
 It’s a regular in the Good Beer Guide.